-Every aspect of education, even school choice, deserves attention to ensure students, parents, educators and taxpayers are heard and treated fairly.
-The well-sourced reports and interactive tools below will make gathering data on school choice programs and public opinion quicker and easier.
+Every aspect of K–12 education—even school choice—deserves attention to ensure students, parents, educators and taxpayers are understood and treated fairly.
+Our well-sourced publications and interactive tools below will make gathering data on school choice programs and other research quicker and easier.

 We publish reports on the state and national level, including original empirical research, surveys, voter polls, syntheses and more.
 Browse our library of work and sign up at the bottom of the page to get our future reports delivered to your inbox, home or office.

 Interpretations of what the body of school choice research says differ dramatically depending on who you talk to, but should it be that way?
 To learn more about the available empirical evidence on the effects of school choice programs, check out our 2020 edition of The 123s of School Choice, curated collectively and carefully by EdChoice’s research team.

 Right here.
 Access a comprehensive and properly cited list of empirical studies conducted to date on the effects of educational choice programs on students, public schools, segregation, civic values and state finances.

 Filter, rank and download the most recent and historical data available from America’s 61 school choice programs, compiled using state and federal sources and prudent projections.

 Check out blog posts from our research authors and the EdChoice research team, including slide show summaries of report findings, new data analyses, fiscal breakdowns, behind-the-scenes tips on methodology and more.

 Receive Educational Choice Updates Straight to Your Inbox.